aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 The controller should not care about the used site as the defined by the cronjob.
 This also means that you don't have access to data across all shops but only to the data of the current site.
 Depending on the tasks your code has to do, you can alter the current language and currency in the site item stored in the context or set it to **null to get items of all languages and currencies**.

-Working code for job controllers of different types can be found in the [controller/jobs/src/Controller/Jobs](https://github.com/aimeos/ai-controller-jobs/tree/master/controller/jobs/src/Controller/Jobs) directory of the core.
+Working code for job controllers of different types can be found in the [src/Controller/Jobs](https://github.com/aimeos/ai-controller-jobs/tree/master/src/Controller/Jobs) directory of the ai-controller-jobs package.

 # Templates